 Australian road trains are a fascinating configuration.
 They are the behemoth, big rig trucks and trailers which haul freight in the wild Australian Outback.

-The following is an interview with a trucker who runs the rugged Australian Outback, and so generously volunteered his time, to tell me about these monster road trains.
+The following is an interview with a trucker who runs the rugged Australian Outback, and so generously volunteered his time, to tell me about these monster road trains and how trucking is so different in Australia as compared to our North American trucking industry.

 Road trains are known to be the world’s longest trucks, used in heavy hauling trucking.